ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ![Run the service](/learn/images/featured-scenarios/write-a-restful-api-with-ballerina/run-the-service.gif)

 >**Info:** Alternatively, you can run this service by navigating to the project root (i.e., the `restful-service` directory) and executing the `bal run` command.
-The console should have warning logs related to the isolatedness of resources.
-It is a built-in [service concurrency safety](https://ballerina.io/learn/by-example/#concurrency-safety) feature of Ballerina.
+The console would have warning logs related to the resource methods not being called concurrently.
+They are due to the built-in [service concurrency safety](https://ballerina.io/learn/by-example/#concurrency-safety) feature of Ballerina.

 You should see the output similar to the following.